 - Family and Medical Leave Act (FMLA).
 Generally, your employer is subject to FMLA if your employer has at least 50 employees.
-You qualify for FMLA if you have worked for your employer at least 12 months and have worked at least 1,250 hours in those 12 months.
+You qualify for FMLA if you have worked for your employer at least 12 months and have worked at least 1,250 hours during the 12 consectutive months prior to the start of your leave.
 Contact your employer to see if you qualify for FMLA and to check on the procedures that you must follow to request a qualified FMLA leave.
 FMLA provides up to 12 weeks of unpaid leave in certain situations, including: - The birth of a child, - The adoption or foster care placement of a child, - To care for your spouse, child or parent who has a serious health condition, or - For your own serious health condition. - Maternity/Paternity Absence.
 Leave is granted for time off related to: - Your pregnancy, - The birth of your child, - The placement for or the adoption of your child, or - The care of your child immediately following birth or adoption.